jekyll/jekyll/site/_docs/continuous-integration.md

 This file is used to configure your Travis builds.
 Because Jekyll is built with Ruby and requires RubyGems to install, we use the Ruby language build environment.
-Below is a sample `.travis.yml` file, and what follows that is an explanation of each line.
+Below is a sample `.travis.yml` file, followed by an explanation of each line.

 {% highlight yaml %}